-Bladder cancer occurs when cells in the bladder become abnormal, which causes them to grow and divide out of control.
+Bladder cancer begins when cells in the inner lining of the bladder become abnormal, which causes them to grow and divide out of control.
 The treatment for bladder cancer depends on how far the cancer has spread into the layers of the bladder:

-The cancer has spread beyond the lining of the bladder (urothelium) into the muscle wall, either into the lamina propria or the muscle, or right through the bladder wall.
+The cancer has spread beyond the urothelium and lamina propria into the layer of muscle, or right through the bladder wall.
+See treatment information.

 There are three main types of bladder cancer.
 They are named after the cell type in which the cancer first develops.

 Each year, more than 2400 Australians are diagnosed with bladder cancer.
 Most people diagnosed with bladder cancer are 60 or older.

 This is the most common symptom of bladder cancer.
 It often occurs suddenly, but is usually not painful.
 There may only be a small amount of blood in the urine and it may look red or brown.
-For some people, the blood may come and go, or it may only appear once or twice.
+For some people, the blood may come and go, or it may appear only once or twice.

 Less commonly, people have pain in one side of their lower abdomen or back.

-If you have any of these symptoms or are concerned, see your doctor as soon as possible.
+Not everyone with these symptoms has bladder cancer.
+These changes might also indicate a bladder irritation or an infection.
 Blood in your urine can also be caused by kidney or bladder stones, and non-cancerous enlargement of the prostate in men.
-Some of these symptoms may indicate that you have bladder irritation or an infection.

 Research shows that people with certain risk factors are more likely to develop bladder cancer.
 These include: